 Joliet, IL 60435

 Of additional concern is how patients are cared for immediately following operative procedures.
-The Illinois average postoperative hip fracture rate is 0.05 per 1,000 cases whereas the rate at this facility is 0.48— almost ten times the average.
-22.43 patients out of 1,000 experience postoperative respiratory failure as well compared to the state average of 7.82 per 1,000.
+For example, the Illinois average postoperative hip fracture rate is 0.05 per 1,000 personal injury cases, whereas the rate at this facility is 0.48— almost ten times the average.
+In addition, 22.43 patients out of 1,000 experience postoperative respiratory failure compared to the state average of 7.82 per 1,000.

 1900 Silver Cross Boulevard